smswithoutborders/RelaySMS-docs/docs/Troubleshooting/Troubleshooting-FAQ.md

 - Verify that the access to the platform is not already saved to another RelaySMS account.
 - Log out of your account, clear the app's cache and data, and log back in.
 - Try saving the platform again.
-- If the issue persists, contact our support team for assistance.
+- If the issue persists, contact our support team <a href="developers@smswithoutborders.com">support team</a>
 ---

 ### Message Publishing Issues